-Writing website content that truly delivers doesn’t have to be difficult.
+Writing website content doesn’t have to be difficult.

-Yet, there are those that write dull, boring and repetitive content that’s already out there and …
+Yet, there are marketers that write dull, boring and repetitive content that’s already out there and …

 … those that don’t.

 Because if you want to take your website to the next level, you need to create website content that’sabsolutely mind-blowing masterpiece each and every time you hit the publish button.